R-Rijnbeek/IFC_WebViewer/README.md

 ## Notes to know:

-1. The dependencies to use all features of this repository are writed on the environmet.yml file: OCC, numpy, ifcopenshell and Flask
+1. The dependencies to use all features of this repository are writed on the environmet.yml file: OCC, ifcopenshell and Flask
 2. If you will only use the content of this repository.
-On a other project than you need to create an virtual environment that include "ifcopenshell", "OCC", "flask" and "numpy"
+On a other project than you need to create an virtual environment that include "ifcopenshell", "OCC" and "flask"
     * ANACONDA:
     ```
     conda install -c conda-forge pythonocc-core ifcopenshell